-Please note: Depending on the covid-19 situation, the seminar will be hybrid (in person meetings for the block seminar and the Stata tutorial in the PC Pool) or entirely online.
+Please note: Depending on the covid-19 situation, the seminar will be hybrid (in person meetings for the block seminar and the Stata tutorial in the PC Pool).
+In case of a worsening situation, we may switch to online meetings.